Thailand's surreal industrial park: crocodiles but no chips

 On November 22, the World Bank slashed its growth forecasts for developing Asia, excluding China, citing weak export demand from developed countries and widespread flooding that hit Thailand's manufacturing base.

-The country of 67 million people produces around half of global hard drives and houses top hard-drive makers Western Digital Corp WDC.N, Seagate Technology Pcl (STX.O) and Toshiba Corp (6502.T).
-It is also a production hub for large multinational car makers such as Toyota Motor Corp (7203.T) and Ford Motor Co (F.N).
+The country of 67 million people produces around half of global hard drives and houses top hard-drive makers Western Digital Corp, Seagate Technology Pcl and Toshiba Corp.
+It is also a production hub for large multinational car makers such as Toyota Motor Corp and Ford Motor Co.

-Floods will shrink global HDD supply by 30 percent in the current quarter, and hit sales of PCs and semiconductors, affecting core businesses of the likes of Samsung, Lenovo Group Ltd (0992.HK) and Hewlett-Packard Co (HPQ.N), according to research firm IHS iSuppli.
+Floods will shrink global HDD supply by 30 percent in the current quarter, and hit sales of PCs and semiconductors, affecting core businesses of the likes of Samsung, Lenovo Group Ltd and Hewlett-Packard Co, according to research firm IHS iSuppli.

 Many expect PC makers will be unable to restore production to full scale until the first half of next year as pre-floods HDD inventories will be exhausted and depleted and drive manufacturers have yet to recover from the damage from the flood.